isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/netx-crypto/chapter4.md

 ### <a name="example"></a>Przykład

-CZYNNOŚĆ
+Todo

 ## <a name="_nx_crypto_method_aes_init"></a>_nx_crypto_method_aes_init

-Inicjuje blok kontroli kryptograficznej AES
+Inicjuje blok kontroli kryptografii AES

 ### <a name="prototype"></a>Prototype